mockagne/mockagne/README.md

 Otherwise calls to mock methods will return `nil`.

-### Find out more
+### More examples
-For more examples, refer to `test.lua` that comes with mockagne and is used to unit test it.
+For more examples, refer to `mockagne_spec.lua` that comes with.
+It contains all unit tests used to exercise mockagnes all features.

+## Installation

+Easiest way to install `mockagne` is through `luarocks`.
+Just run

+    luarocks install mockagne

+For manual installation, just add `mockagne.lua` to your `package.path`.

+## More information

+_Mockagne_ is written by Janne Sinivirta and Marko Pukari.
+It was created to help with testing of our mobile games written in Lua.

+_Mockagne_ name is a cross between _mock_ and _champagne_, like it's Java big brother _mockito_.
+We are great fans of _mockito_ and mockagne is heavily based on _mockito_'s DSL.